quark-engine/quark-engine/docs/source/coding_style.rst

 `Cuckoo Sandbox <https://cuckoo.sh/docs/index.html>`_ is a good example.
 So we follow most of their style for maintaing the code base.

-We do help out with coderefactoring where required, but please try to do as much as possible on your own.
+We do help out with code refactoring where required, but please try to do as much as possible on your own.

 Essentially Quark's code style is based on `PEP 8 - Style Guide for Python Code